deidlog/linux-scripts/process_monitor/README.md

 ```

 ## Notes
-- Alerts are logged locally; can be extended to send notifications via email or messaging apps (Telegram, Slack, etc.) using APIs.
+- Can be extended to send notifications via messaging apps (Telegram, Slack, etc.) using APIs.
 - Safe logging in $HOME/logs by default; can be changed to /var/log if run as root.
 - Can be integrated with system monitoring dashboards (e.g., Grafana, Zabbix) by parsing the log file.
 ---